snl-dakota/dakota-examples/official/bayes_calibration/multiple_qoi/README.md

 Austin.
 Its implementation of the Delayed Rejection and Adaptive Metropolis (DRAM) algorithm is used.

+# Additional Input to Dakota

+Dakota expects to find all the data required for calibration in one file with a predefined name of **dakota_cantilever_queso.withsigma.dat**.
+The calibration data file has the observational data: in this case, it is a freeform file (e.g. no header or annotation) with ten experiments.
+For each experiment, there are two experiment values, one for stress and one for displacement, followed by two variance values for the error associated with that experiment for each quantity of interest.

 ## Analysis Driver

 The model to be calibrated is that of a simple